 Becky at Beyond the Picket Fence using Laurentien

 Fusion Mineral Paint Giveaway!
+(NOW CLOSED)

 And now, for the really fun part!
 Fusion has graciously offered a prize package, worth around $85 of product, to one reader!
 The winner gets 2 pints Fusion Mineral Paint (any choice of color), one Fusion Antique Glaze, and one Fusion Small Brush!